Max Baucus: Vietnam

+Gun policy

+In 1994, Baucus cast a pivotal vote in favor of Senator Dianne Feinstein's "Assault Weapons" Ban.

+In 1999, Baucus was the only Democrat to have voted against an amendment by Senator Frank Lautenberg that sought to "regulate the sale of firearms at gun shows"— after the Columbine High School massacre.

+In 2013, Baucus was one of four Democrats to vote against the Manchin-Toomey Amendment to expand background checks for potential gun buyers.
+He is an avid hunter.

+In 2014, Baucus cast one of only four Democratic votes against universal gun show background checks.
+The Progressive Change Campaign Committee ran ads in Montana saying: "Senator Baucus, it was WRONG to vote 'no' on stopping gun violence.
+79% of Montana voters support background checks.
+Stand with us, not gun manufacturers."
+The group planned to spend money to unseat Baucus over his vote on gun control in the 2014 election, but he chose not to seek reelection.

 Health care reform

 In 2013, Baucus was criticized for his comments concerning the implementation of Obamacare provisions specifically stating it could turn into a "train-wreck".
 He feared that the changes and their specific implementations would have a negative impact on small business owners stating "When I am home, small businesses have no idea what to do, what to expect.
 They don't know what affordability rules are; they don't know when penalties may apply.
 They just don't know.
 While Baucus was very supportive of the intent of the new legislation saying "I spent two years of my life working on the Affordable Care Act.
 There is nothing I want more than for it to succeed," he was very critical of the resulting rollout.

 Senate finance committee

 As chairman of the Senate Finance Committee, Baucus called the first Senate meeting of interested parties before the committee to discuss health care reform, including representatives from pharmaceutical groups, insurance companies, and HMOs and hospital management companies.
 Some viewed the meeting as controversial because it did not include representatives from groups calling for single-payer health care.